 I am a PhD Candidate in the Healthcare Robotics Lab in the Computer Science and Engineering department at the University of California San Diego.
 I work under the direction of Dr. Laurel Riek.

 My research lies in the intersection of computer vision, robotics, healthcare, and artificial intelligence.
-My work aims to design algorithms that enable robots to interact and work with groups of people in safety-critical environments.
+My work aims to design intelligent systems that enable robots to interact and work with groups of people in safety-critical environments.
 I am also a National Science Foundation GRFP Fellow, Arthur J. Schmitt Presidential Fellow, GEM Fellow, Google Anita Borg Memorial Scholar, National Center for Women in Information Technology (NCWIT), Microsoft Dissertation Grant, and Grace Hopper Celebration of Women in Computing (GHC) Scholar.